In late 2019, the UN High Commission for Refugees (UNHCR) faced a major challenge.

 Leveraging UNHCR’s Goodwill Ambassadors

-The central campaign film, based on the creative concept ‘Everyone Counts’, was shot in locations around the world and featured 16 celebrities and UNHCR ambassadors including Benedict Cumberbatch, Ben Stiller, Cate Blanchett, Nomzamo Mbatha, David Morrissey, and Riz Ahmed.
-The ambassadors challenged and gently satirised the idea of the ‘celebrity led’ film, before placing a range of refugees themselves centre stage.
+The #EveryOneCounts central campaign was shot in locations around the world.
+Working closely with UNHCR’s Goodwill Ambassador team, the film featured the voices of both celebrity supporters but also refugees.
+In total, 16 well-known UNHCR Ambassadors, supporters from all over the world, were featured in the film, including Benedict Cumberbatch, Ben Stiller, Cate Blanchett, Nomzamo Mbatha, David Morrissey, and Riz Ahmed.
+The well known faces challenged and gently satirized the idea of the ‘celebrity led’ film, before placing a range of refugees themselves center stage.

-After the reveal, people were directed to a quiz on the UNHCR website questioning how they would help refugees.
-After taking the quiz, participants received a personality type (e.g. activist, community builder) and a set of corresponding actions they could take, showing that there isn’t just one way to help refugees.
+Across the campaign, the public was directed to an innovative online quiz questioning how, if they were leaders and decision makers, they would help refugees.
+After taking the quiz, the participants received a personality type (e.g., activist, community builder) and a set of corresponding actions they could take, showing that there isn’t just one way to help refugees.
+This included ‘stickers’ for Instagram that would promote their personality type and encourage others to take the quiz.

-The campaign was promoted on social channels including Facebook, Instagram, Twitter and LinkedIn.
-Blue State also developed ten stickers for use on social channels to allow individuals to share inspiring stories about refugees.
+The campaign film was promoted on UNHCR’s social channels including Facebook, Instagram, Twitter, YouTube, and LinkedIn.
+Blue State developed display advertising, as well as 10 stickers for use on social channels to allow individuals to share inspiring stories about refugees.

 The campaign outcome

-Did the campaign raise awareness?
-It certainly did, reaching more than 538M individuals on Twitter and attracting 81,200 new followers on UNHCR’s global accounts that month.
-The #EveryOneCounts video collected nearly 8 million views and there have been more than 10,000 visits to the #EveryOneCounts website and quiz.
+The campaign reached more than 538M individuals on Twitter.
+The #EveryOneCounts video collected nearly 8 million views, and there were more than 10,000 visits to the #EveryOneCounts website and quiz.

-Did the campaign change perceptions of refugees?
-Check, with 52% of mentions expressing joy at the campaign or stories they uncovered, and doubling positive sentiment on Twitter around the topic of refugees.
+52% of mentions expressed joy at the campaign or stories they uncovered, and doubled positive sentiment on Twitter around the topic of refugees.

-Did the campaign encourage engagement and donations?
-Yes, when comparing the week of the awareness campaign launched with the seven days prior, 22% more money was raised globally and the global conversion rate increased by 27.9%.
+When comparing the week of the awareness campaign launch with the seven days prior, 22% more money was raised globally, and the global conversion rate increased by 27.9%.

-The campaign has been extended with Italy, China, MENA, Canada, Hong Kong and France rolling out activity from January onwards.
+UNHCR worked with its offices globally to promote the campaign across the world, and the quiz was used by Italy, China, MENA, Canada, Hong Kong, and France rolling out activity from January 2020 onwards.

 2xpositive sentiment around the topic of refugees on Twitter